Exceptional Children & Youth MEd, 4+1

 The Master of Education (M.Ed.) in Exceptional Children and Youth degree program is designed to develop professional educators committed to careers that involve children, youth, and adults with disabilities.
 Graduates are prepared to work as special education teachers, education consultants, and educational technology specialists.

-The traditional degree only track is appropriate for teachers with a teaching certificate in either general or special education who wish to develop advanced knowledge and skills.
+The traditional Master’s Program track is appropriate for teachers with a teaching certificate in either general or special education who wish to develop advanced knowledge and skills.
 The degree track also may be suitable for individuals who are not teachers but have other experience in the disabilities field and wish to pursue an advanced degree only.
 For previously certified teachers, the traditional degree track also may be a path to a second certificate in special education.

 Current UD undergraduate students can be considered for admission to the 4+1 BS in Early Childhood Education/MEd in Exceptional Children and Youth, the 4+1 BS in Elementary Teacher Education/MEd in Exceptional Children and Youth, or the 4+1 BS in a secondary education major/MEd in Exceptional Children and Youth.